Infinitely degenerate slowly rotating solutions in $f(R)$ gravity: Multiple slowly-rotating black-hole solutions

-where $C_1$ and $C_4$ are integration constants. $C_4 > 0$ since $V(\rho)$ is positive definite.
-Details of the derivation are given in Appendix~\eqref{App:B}. \item Having obtained $U(\rho)$, we now substitute $U(\rho)$ in Eq.~\eqref{EQM2ndorderForm} and solve the resultant differential equation for $\mu(\rho)$.
-This leads to the following integral form for $\mu(\rho)$:
+where $C_1$ and $C_0$ are integration constants.
+Details of the derivation are provided in \ref{App:B}. \item Having obtained $U(\rho)$, we now substitute $U(\rho)$ in Eq.~\eqref{EQM2ndorderForm} and solve the resultant differential equation for $\mu(\rho)$.
+For $C_0 = 0$, we obtain the following closed form expression for $\mu(\rho)$: {